-Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Company has transferred substantially all risks and rewards of ownership.
-On disposal of a financial asset, the difference between the carrying amount and the sale proceeds is recognised in profit or loss.
+A financial asset is derecognised when the contractual right to receive cash flows from the asset has expired.
+On de-recognition of a financial asset in its entirely, the difference between the carrying amount and the sum of the consideration received and any cumulative gain or loss that has been recognised in other comprehensive income is recognised in profit or loss.